Château de la Motte-Husson: Renovation

 Some members of the de Baglion family still live in the area.
-In 2021, Dick Strawbridge said this about them: "They have been nothing but welcoming and continued to maintain the property even after we had paid our deposit".
+In 2021, Dick Strawbridge said about them: "They have been nothing but welcoming and continued to maintain the property even after we had paid our deposit".

-A full nine seasons were filmed, with the ninth and final season starting to air in the UK on 30 October 2022.
-The decision to cancel was made with the agreement of Dick and Angel Strawbridge.
+Nine series were filmed about Dick and Angel's life renovating the property, with the ninth and final series broadcast in the UK on 30 October 2022 and concluding on 18 December the same year.
+The decision to end the programme was made with the agreement of the Strawbridges.